-Regeneration in cotton is highly genotype dependent so it is necessary to optimize the protocol which can be universally useful genotypes. for all the This study establishes an efficient and rapid regeneration of Gossypium protocol hirsutum using shoot tip explants.
+Regeneration in cotton is highly genotype dependent so it is necessary to optimize the protocol which can be universally useful all the genotypes.
+This for study establishes an efficient and rapid regeneration protocol of Gossypium hirsutum using shoot tip explants.
 Using the protocol developed in this study, one can achieve cent percent of plant regeneration with higher numbers of healthy plant on MS medium containing BAP (0.1 mg l-1) and NAA (0.1 mg l-1).
 A combination of TDZ (2mgl-1) and NAA (0.01 mg l-1) proved to be superior for multiple shoots.
 Therefore, the present investigation gives a quick and reliable in vitro regeneration protocol in cotton, which can be efficiently utilized for genetic improvement using various genetic engineering techniques.